ryantibs/timeseries-f23/README.md

 # timeseries-f23

-Course materials for Introduction to Time Series, Fall 2023
+Source materials for Introduction To Time Series, Fall 2023.
+For the course website see: https://www.stat.berkeley.edu/~ryantibs/timeseries-s23/.